University Ethics, Integrity, and Legal Compliance

 Although the University maintains a business automobile insurance policy with coverage as set forth above, it is subject to limitations and requirements.
 The employee, in the event of any accident, must report it promptly and must cooperate with the University's insurance carrier in the defense and resolution of any claim.
 Failure to do so may result in the loss of the employee's protection under the University's Employee Indemnification Policy and/or loss of the employee's or University's coverage under the University's business automobile insurance policy.

 The University's business automobile policy does not provide coverage for an employee's personal property should it be damaged in or stolen from a rented vehicle.
 The employee is responsible for his/her own personal property including any insurance coverage that he/she may want for it.
 The rental company's charge for Personal Effects and Personal Accident coverage is not reimbursable.

 Insurance for third party bodily injury liability and property damage may be, but usually is not, provided by the rental car company.
 If provided, it is usually limited by the state's minimum liability limit.
 The University's business automobile insurance policy is excess of the rental car company's liability coverage.

-For countries declared by the State Department as not suited for travel, travel on University business to those countries is prohibited unless the employee receives approval from his/her respective vice chancellor and provost, executive vice president and chief financial officer, senior vice president, dean, or cabinet officer.
+For countries declared by the State Department as not suited for travel, travel on University business to those countries is prohibited unless approved by the Chancellor for direct reports of the Chancellor, and by the Division Heads for individuals in their respective division.
 Employees are urged to consult the State Department website for current information prior to making any travel arrangements.